junxit/us-congress-bills-115/derived/amendments.md

 ### 42 U.S.C. § 1437u

-> by striking “public housing agency” and inserting “eligible entity”;
+> by striking “public housing agency” the first place such term appears and inserting “eligible entity”;

 | | |
 |---|---|